uncle-gua/log/hooks/writer/README.md

-# Writer Hooks for Logrus
+# Writer Hooks for log

 Send logs of given levels to any object with `io.Writer` interface.